shingieuihos/My-Online-CV/README.md

 4. Upload Updated script.js: Upload the modified script.js to your S3 bucket, overwriting the old one.

+5. Configure Amazon CloudFront for A records for domain name resolution and HTTPS and HTTP

 Test: Open your custom domain in a web browser and verify that the visitor counter appears and increments.

 ## Technical Challenges I encountered: